1922 Yankees Go Home

 While the Giants coasted in the season’s waning weeks, the Yankees and Browns performed a nail-biting finish to the wire.
 Leading early in September, the Yankees were faced with the challenge of playing their final 18 games on the road—including a stop in St. Louis for a crucial three-game series against the Browns.

-George Sisler came into the series handicapped, his shoulder having been severely bruised trying to make a catch one week earlier off of Ty Cobb—whose AL record of 40 consecutive games with a hit Sisler was closing in on.
+George Sisler came into the series handicapped, his shoulder having been severely bruised trying to make a catch one week earlier off of Ty Cobb—whose AL-record 40-game hitting streak Sisler was closing in on.

 Basically swinging with one arm, Sisler managed to hit safely in the first two games against the Yankees to break Cobb’s record at 41 straight; the two teams traded victories.
-But he also watched helplessly as Yankee outfielder Whitey Witt, going after a fly late in the first game, was struck in the head with a bottle thrown by a Browns’ fan.
-Returning bandaged for the final game of the series, Witt extracted revenge by driving home two in the ninth to not only give the Yankees a 3-2 winSisler went hitless in the third game to end the streak., but a lead in the AL race they would never relinquish.
+But he also watched helplessly as New York outfielder Whitey Witt, going after a fly late in the first game, was struck in the head by a bottle thrown from a Browns’ fan.
+Returning bandaged for the final game of the series, Witt extracted revenge by driving home two in the ninth, giving the Yankees not only a 3-2 winSisler went hitless in the third game to end the streak. but a lead in the AL race they would never relinquish.
 The bottle-throwing incident depressed the Browns’ spirits, but Sisler’s sore shoulder—which kept him out of action the rest of the year—hurt even more; they finished the season one game back of the Yankees.

 The big World Series rematch between the Giants and Yankees, sharing the Polo Grounds for the last time, was anticlimactic.
 The Giants swept in four games; the only controversy came in the game that didn’t count—a 3-3 tie in Game Two—stopped after ten innings due to "darkness,"Commissioner Landis, in an effort to quell suspicions that the two teams were trying to rake in extra gate money, forced the $120,000 taken in during Game Two to be given to charity. even though the sun still had an hour to set.